-From cuttings of illuminated manuscript borders to massive choir books and from a late antique Bible fragment to early modern inventories — Houghton Library’s early (pre-1600) manuscript collections offer a window into medieval and Renaissance Europe.
+From cuttings of illuminated manuscript borders to massive choir books, from a late antique Bible fragment to early modern inventories: Houghton Library’s early (pre-1600) manuscript collections offer a window into medieval and Renaissance Europe.

 Although collection development has centered on Western Europe, Houghton’s holdings are broad enough that they can facilitate study beyond Christian Europe.
 Of note are about 165 Islamicate manuscripts in Arabic, Ottoman Turkish, or Persian; dozens of Syriac manuscripts; the Riant collection that focuses on the Crusades and Near East; and manuscripts in Hebrew, Sanskrit, Church Slavic, Armenian, and Coptic.

 Note that early manuscripts exist at other Harvard repositories, including Harvard Law School Library's Historical & Special Collections, Harvard Yenching Library's Special Collections (East Asian materials), and Countway Library (history of medicine), among others.

 Although Harvard Library’s collections date back hundreds of years, it was not until the 19th century that the first medieval manuscripts entered the collection.
 Harvard acquired these first manuscripts in 1819, when Edward Everett (later President of Harvard, 1846-49) presented to the library six Greek manuscripts acquired in Constantinople and one Latin manuscript from Florence.

 The late 19th century saw three major acquisitions.
 In 1874, Charles Eliot Sumner bequeathed 26 early manuscripts.
 In 1896, Harvard Library purchased its first ever manuscripts from the auction of Sir Thomas Phillipps’ immense library; Harvard won six classical texts at this auction.
 Finally, the 1899 purchase of the Riant collection included over 50 early (pre-1600) manuscripts.